bsorav/superopt-project/README.md

 make gen_bzip2_tables       # generate the data for table 4 as a CSV file
 ```

 It takes around 80 hours to finish the benchmarks in a non-parallel (single CPU) run.
+The run takes a while to finish and does not print anything till it is finished, please be patient.
+A `FAILED` output status is expected as the tool is unable to validate all 72 functions of the `bzip2` binary.

 The output is produced in the form of a CSV file named `tab_bzip2_short.csv` in the same directory.
 The CSV file structure is explained in the following section.